anoma/nspec/docs/architecture-2/types/EngineFamily.juvix.md

 };
 ```

-Finally, the `ActionResult S I M R O C` type defines the results produced by the
+The `ActionResult S I M R O C` type defines the results produced by the
-action.
-When executing such a function, the engine instance can:
+action, which can be

 - Update its environment but not its name.
 - Set messages to be sent to other engine instances.